2020 Front4 Competition Schedule

 PPIR Time Attacks are fast, fun, autocross-like courses that utilize portions of their road course plus several new sections.
 Drivers of all experience levels are welcome and encouraged to participate.

-No pre-event registration is needed for the PPIR Time Attacks; just show up at the gate by 7:45 am and pay your entry fee there.
+No pre-event registration is needed for the PPIR Time Attacks; just show up at the gate and pay your entry fee there, but make sure you get there before their drivers meeting starts (typically 8:15 am).
+We recommend being there 20-30 minutes early so that you have time to get through the gate and walk the course.
 A helmet is required, and rentals may be available from PPIR.

 Front4 cars typically run in their FB class, but please check their rules to make sure your car fits that.
 Cars with 100 TW tires will need to go to GT or XX class.
 Cars without valid plates & insurance will need to go to XX class.